josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 Every time the value of a form control changes, Angular runs validation and generates either a list of validation errors that results in an `INVALID` status, or null, which results in a VALID status.

-You can then inspect the control's state by exporting `ngModel` to a local template variable.
+You can then inspect the state of the control by exporting `ngModel` to a local template variable.
 The following example exports `NgModel` into a variable called `name`:

 <code-example header="template/hero-form-template.component.html (name)" path="form-validation/src/app/template/hero-form-template.component.html" region="name-with-error-msg"></code-example>